henryhoenig/predictably_divided/README.md

 ### Narrowing It Down: An Accurate Prediction in Three Questions (Or Fewer)?
 * What questions and answers do we need to predict a person's vote?
 * Using feature importance as a guide, I somewhat arbitrarily chose 59 questions on seven broad topics.
-* I then ran the model on all at once, and on each subdivided data set.
+* I then ran the model on all at once, and on each subdivided dataset.

 #### Topics
 * Affordable Care Act